 5.3 Where WPD requires a variation to the Agreement pursuant to paragraph 5.2 above, WPD shall give notice of this to the Participant.
 If the Participant disputes or does not accept (in accordance with its terms) any required variation, then WPD shall have the option to terminate (with immediate effect by notice) the Agreement.

 5.4.
-For the purposes of this paragraph 5, a Service Failure shall mean where, in respect of a Site(s) / Group , (a) WPD has been entitled, in accordance with this Agreement, to make performance adjustments of 20% or more to the Service Charges in any 2 consecutive months or in three or more months in any six (6) month period; or (b) the number of Arming Windows and Availability Windows which are subject to a declaration or notification of unavailability, or which are otherwise deemed to be unavailable, is greater than 20% of the Expected Availability.
+For the purposes of this paragraph 5, a Service Failure shall mean where, in respect of a Site / Group , (a) WPD has been entitled, in accordance with this Agreement, to make performance adjustments of 20% or more to the Service Charges in any 2 consecutive months or in three or more months in any six (6) month period; or (b) the number of Arming Windows and Availability Windows which are subject to a declaration or notification of unavailability, or which are otherwise deemed to be unavailable, is greater than 20% of the Expected Availability.

 6. Contract Management